frida/frida-website/_i18n/en/_docs/javascript-api.md

 >
 >   Note that all method wrappers provide a `clone(options)` API to create a new
 >   method wrapper with custom [NativeFunction](#nativefunction) options.

-+   `Java.use(className, { cache: 'skip' })`: just like the above, but skipping
-    the class wrapper cache.
-Useful when dealing with multiple class-loaders and colliding class names.

 +   `Java.openClassFile(filePath)`: open the .dex file at `filePath`, returning an object with the following methods: